respowerr/2024api/README.md

     - /type (NOT FOR NOW, sort by type of event)

 On GET Method, the endpoint return all events ONLY for members.

+- #### Endpoint : /camions
+    - /id (GET, PUT, DELETE), Get, Put, Delete ONLY for USER_ADMIN.

+On GET Method, the endpoint return all trucks.